malonoiret-cpu/Aerosol-size-distribution/README.md

 # Aerosol-size-distribution
 Analysis of the ion size distribution and formation rate during blowing snow events, using data collected during the MOSAiC expedition (2019/2020).
-This work has been done during my master's degree's first year's internship, with Hans-Werner JACOBI as supervisor.
+This work is a part my master's degree's first year's internship, with Hans-Werner JACOBI as supervisor.

 ## Project structure
 |-- travail.py 				# Main Script